 If you’ve ever been to Brazil, there’s a good chance you’ve tasted or heard of the famous cafezinho.
 It is a widely-consumed Brazilian favorite, with black coffee and panela as its primary ingredients.
 You can drink cafezinho plain or alter its consistency by adding some milk – what truly matters is one’s personal preference.

 Well-ground coffee, panela, water, and cream are the ingredients needed to make cafezinho.
 You’ll need a boiling apparatus for the water and an excellent filter to sieve out all unwanted particles from your coffee.
+To brew cafezinho at home, consider a high-quality drip coffee maker like one of our best bunn coffee makers for quick, full-flavored coffee brewing.
+The right equipment can help replicate that authentic taste.

 Aside from the traditional Brazilian way of making this coffee drink, you can play around with other exciting recipes.
 The time it takes to make a cup of Brazilian coffee is relative – depending on who’s making it.
 However, the average time to brew one cup is five minutes.
 You don’t have to wait till you’re in Brazil before enjoying their culturally significant coffee drink.